facebook/lexical/packages/lexical-website/docs/concepts/selection.md

   someNode.select();
   someNode.selectPrevious();
   someNode.selectNext();

   // On element nodes, you can use these. someNode.selectStart();
   someNode.selectEnd();

   // Set a node selection
   const nodeSelection = $createNodeSelection();
+  // Add a node key to the selection. nodeSelection.add(someKey);
   $setSelection(nodeSelection);

   // You can also clear selection by setting it to `null`.